-11.1 The provisions of Chapters 9-17-24 ("Privileged Communications to and Information Obtained by Health Care Providers") and 5-37.3 ("Confidentiality of Health Care Information Act") of the General Laws of Rhode Island, as amended, shall apply to persons licensed pursuant to the Act and the rules and regulations herein.
+10.1 The provisions of Chapters 9-17-24 ("Privileged Communications to and Information Obtained by Health Care Providers") and 5-37.3 ("Confidentiality of Health Care Information Act") of the General Laws of Rhode Island, as amended, shall apply to persons licensed pursuant to the Act and the rules and regulations herein.

-PART III Grounds For Discipline, Penalties For Violations and Prohibited Acts
+PART III Grounds For Discipline, Penalties for Violations and Prohibited Acts

-Section 12.0 Grounds for Discipline
+Section 11.0 Grounds for Discipline

-- 12.1 The Board shall have the power to deny, revoke or suspend any registration issued by the Administrator or applied for in accordance with the Act or otherwise to discipline a licensed clinical mental health counselor and/or a licensed marriage and family therapist upon proof that the person: - 12.1.1 is guilty of fraud or deceit in procuring or attempting to procure a registration; - 12.1.2 is guilty of a felony or of a crime of immorality; - 12.1.3 is habitually intemperate or is addicted to the use of habit-forming drugs; - 12.1.4 is mentally incompetent; - 12.1.5 has willfully or repeatedly violated any of the provision of the Act; - 12.1.6 is habitually negligent in the performance of his/her duties; - 12.1.7 has willfully or repeatedly violated any of the ethical principles governing mental health counselors and marriage and family therapists and the practice of mental health counseling and marriage and family therapy, as adopted by the Board, regardless of whether or not the person is a member of any national, regional or state professional association; provided, however, that such ethical principles shall be of a nationally-recognized standard of the respective national professional organization.
+- 11.1 The Board shall have the power to deny, revoke or suspend any registration issued by the Department or applied for in accordance with the Act or otherwise to discipline a licensed clinical mental health counselor and/or a licensed marriage and family therapist upon proof that the person: - 11.1.1 is guilty of fraud or deceit in procuring or attempting to procure a registration; - 11.1.2 is guilty of a felony or of a crime of immorality; - 11.1.3 is habitually intemperate or is addicted to the use of habit-forming drugs; - 11.1.4 is mentally incompetent; - 11.1.5 has willfully or repeatedly violated any of the provision of the Act; - 11.1.6 is habitually negligent in the performance of his/her duties; - 11.1.7 has departed from or has failed to conform to the minimal standards of acceptable and prevailing practice of mental health counseling and/or marriage and family therapy; - 11.1.8 has willfully or repeatedly violated any of the ethical principles governing the practice of mental health counselors and marriage and family therapists as adopted by the Board, regardless of whether or not the person is a member of any national, regional or state professional association; provided, however, that such ethical principles shall be of a nationally-recognized standard of the respective national professional organization.